British Virgin Islands

 Mont Rochelle Mountain Vineyards is situated on the slopes of the beautiful Franschhoek Mountains, two kilometres from the village centre.
 The area around Franschhoek, meaning ‘French corner’ in Afrikaans, was once a French enclave, as the name suggests, when over 300 years ago a group of Huguenot settlers arrived fleeing religious persecution.
 The Huguenot influence, nestled alongside the larger Dutch-speaking community, is what gives the region such a rich and varied history and, unsurprisingly, a taste for fine food and wine.

 In the beginning…

-Mont Rochelle was purchased by Sir Richard Branson in 2014 and now joins the exclusive Virgin Limited Edition collection which includes Necker Island in the British Virgin Islands, The Roof Gardens in London and Ulusaba Private Game Reserve in South Africa.
-After an extensive period of refurbishment the hotel began welcoming guests in September 2014.
+Mont Rochelle was purchased by Sir Richard Branson in 2014, joining the exclusive Virgin Limited Edition collection.
+After an extensive period of refurbishment, Mont Rochelle Hotel & Vineyard began welcoming guests in September 2014.

 Bronwyn loves coming to work each day and has a real passion for spa therapy!
-She loves offering her clients pure relaxation and total wellbeing and particularly enjoys seeing the difference from when clients walk into the spa to when they leave following their treatments.
+As Head of the Mont Rochelle Spa team, she loves offering her clients pure relaxation and total wellbeing and particularly enjoys seeing the difference from when clients walk into the spa to when they leave following their treatments.

 We know just how important it is to take care of the environment, and we are extremely sensitive to the impact our properties may have on the local communities within which we operate.
 We believe in environmentally sustainable tourism and remain committed to making a difference wherever we can.